 Meditation is profoundly easy to do.
 The image of a meditation practitioner in a painful “lotus position” going into a virtual trance is the extreme of the discipline.
 Because meditation has been adapted so that any of us can benefit from the health benefits it brings, you can begin meditating immediately and see the benefits from the very first session.

 Small wonder many baby boomers have continued down through the decades to be enthusiastic proponents of meditation.
 And there is no reason baby boomers cannot continue to enjoy the tremendous benefits as they move into their late middle age and retirement years as well.

 For Increased Focus and Concentration

-If you’re using meditation as a way to boost your focus and concentration for the day ahead, the best time to do that is first thing in the morning.
+If you’re using meditation as a way to boost your focus and concentration for the day ahead, the best time to meditate is first thing in the morning.
 If you can meditate even before breakfast, then that’s even better.
 How you start the day sets the tone of the day, so beginning with meditation is a great way to be more mindful, focused, and relaxed throughout the day.